AnastasiaSh29/online-store/README.md

 ### Task
 - Create an online store with a shopping cart which stores in local storage
-- Create and import a list from a JSON fil
+- Create and import a list from a JSON